 Every day, it seems like our lives are becoming busier and we never have enough hours in the day to get everything done.
 It's become so bad that some of us simply give up on certain activities just to make more time for work.
-Some people give up a few hours of sleep, others skip meals - and yet we still can't seem to get it all done.
+Some people give up a few hours of sleep, others skip meals and work through lunch - and yet we still can't seem to get it all done.

 If you think about it, we all have the same 168 hours in a week, so how come some people manage to meet their work targets?
 And do the school run?
 And spend time with their families, while many of us may need a large mug of coffee just to wake up in the morning?